Daniel-KM/Omeka-S-module-IiifServer/README.md

 This Agreement may be freely reproduced and published, provided it is not altered, and that no provisions are either added or removed herefrom.

+The module uses libraries based on [Deepzoom] of Jeremy Buggs (license MIT) and Zoomify of various authors (license [GNU/GPL]).
+See files inside the folder `libraries` for more information.

 Contact
 -------